Riparo/nougat/docs/README.md

 app.config['test']  # HELLO WORLD
 ```

-it is very useful when misuzu project is deployed with docker.
+it is very useful when nougat project is deployed with docker.

 ### add more type for environment variable